Introduction to Cluster Algebras. Chapter 7: From minimal triple diagrams to reduced plabic graphs

 \begin{theorem} A normal plabic graph $G$ is reduced if and only if the triple diagram $\mathfrak{X}(G)$ is minimal.
 Thus the map $G \mapsto \mathfrak{X}(G)$ restricts to a bijection between reduced normal plabic graphs and minimal triple diagrams. \end{theorem}

 \begin{proof} Suppose $\mathfrak{X}(G)$ is not minimal.
 By \cref{cor:Dyl}, there is a triple diagram $\mathfrak{X'} \!\sim\! \mathfrak{X}(G)$ such that $\mathfrak{X'}$ has a hollow monogon.
-By \cref{pr:bijplabictriple}, we have $\mathfrak{X'} \!=\! \mathfrak{X}(G')$ for some normal plabic graph~$G'$.
-Moreover, by \cref{cor:newmoves}, $G$ and $G'$ are move equivalent.
-The hollow monogon in~$\X'$ corresponds in the normal graph~$G'$ to one of the configurations shown in \cref{fig:18}: either a hollow digon or a black leaf adjacent to a white trivalent vertex.
-Either way, $G'$ contains one of the forbidden configurations from \cref{fig:fail} (cf.\ \cref{lem:normal-no-collapse}), so $G$ is not reduced.
+By \cref{pr:bijplabictriple}, $\mathfrak{X'} \!=\! \mathfrak{X}(G')$ for some normal plabic graph~$G'$.
+Moreover, \cref{cor:newmoves} implies that $G\osim G'$.
+The hollow monogon in~$\X'$ corresponds in the normal graph~$G'$ to one of the configurations shown in \cref{fig:18}: either a hollow digon (in which case by definition $G'$ is not reduced) or a black leaf adjacent to a white trivalent vertex (in which case, as $G'$ is normal, it is not reduced, by \cref{rem:neverreduced}).
+Either way, $G'$ is not reduced, so $G$ is not reduced either.

-Going in the other direction, suppose that a normal plabic graph $G$ is not reduced.
-By \cref{lem:not-reduced=>osim}, there exists $G'\osim G$ containing a forbidden configuration.
+Going in the other direction, let $G$ be a non-reduced normal plabic~graph.
+Then either $G$ has a (necessarily) black leaf or $G\sim G'$ where $G'$ contains a hollow digon.
 By \cref{lem:M1M2M3-to-triple}, the triple diagram~$\X(G)$ is move-equivalent to the (generalized) triple diagram~$\X(G')$.
 Since $\X(G)$ is connected, so is~$\X(G')$.
 It follows by \cref{lem:generalized-triple-diagram-connected} that $\X(G')$ is an honest triple diagram.

-The remaining argument depends on the type of a forbidden configuration present in~$G'$.
-Since $G$ is normal and $G'\osim G$, it follows that $G'$ has no white leaves.
-If $G'$ contains a digon whose vertices are of the same color, then $\X(G')$ has a closed strand; hence $\X(G')$ is not minimal (by \cref{lem:nomonogondigon}) and neither is~$\X(G)$.
-Finally, if $G'$ contains one of the configurations shown in \cref{fig:18}, then $\X(G')$ contains a monogon, hence is not minimal. \end{proof}
+If $G$ contains a black leaf, then $\X(G)$ contains a monogon, cf.\ \cref{fig:18}, hence is not minimal.
+If $G'$ contains a hollow digon with vertices of the same color, then $\X(G')$ has a closed strand; hence $\X(G')$ is not minimal (by \cref{lem:nomonogondigon}) and neither is~$\X(G)$.
+If the vertices of the digon have different colors, cf.\ \cref{fig:18}, then $\X(G')$ contains a monogon, hence is not minimal. \end{proof}

-\begin{lemma} Let $G$ be a reduced plabic graph that does not contain a white lollipop, nor a tree that collapses to a white lollipop.
-Then $G$ is move-equivalent to a normal plabic graph. \end{lemma}